Loading…

-On digital health, disease surveillance, M&E, and what working inside these systems actually teaches you.
+On strengthening digital health systems, disease surveillance, emergency preparedness and response, M&E, and what working inside these systems actually teaches you.

 Africa's healthcare challenges are immense, but so is the opportunity to leapfrog legacy systems with digital-first health innovation.
-Here's why the time is now.
+Here's why now.

 Lessons from investigating 231 suspected Mpox cases across 27 LGAs in Imo State, and what the data tells us about the future of disease surveillance in Nigeria.